 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Kunthea is from Cambodia.
+She has 3 children.
 She needs a loan of $350 to purchase more pigs .

 Kunthea Chhai is a mother, who lives in Kampung Thom Province with her family.
 She is a farmer who works hard at raising pigs and growing cassava.